WM1D7/New_York_Uber_Data_Analysis/README.md

 - Hourly Rush Analysis:

-4. Analyze the hourly rush in New York City on all days, uncovering patterns and trends throughout the day.
+4. Analyze the hourly rush in New York City every day, uncovering patterns and trends throughout the day.

 - Active Vehicle Analysis:

-5. Determine the base_number associated with the most significant number of active vehicles.
+5. Determine the base number associated with the most significant number of active vehicles.

 - Comprehensive Data Collection: